aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 - create a Cognito User Pool to handle user sign-up and authentication
 - create three Cognito triggers implemented with Lambda functions that are required for the user management flows
-- create two DynamoDB tables to hold user and stream metrics data
+- create two DynamoDB tables to hold channels and stream metrics data
 - create an Application Load Balancer and ECS Service that will act as the backend for the frontend application
 - create a CloudFront distribution that sits in front of the backend service to handle incoming traffic from clients
 - create an API Gateway, a Network Load Balancer and an ECS Service to handle EventBridge Amazon IVS events and store them in the Metrics DynamoDB table